Education

 Abundance and Accessibility

-One of the main advantages of using umbilical cord-derived MSCs is their abundance and accessibility.
-Unlike other sources of MSCs, such as bone marrow, obtaining cells from the umbilical cord is non-invasive and painless for both the mother and the newborn.
-Additionally, the umbilical cord is typically discarded after birth, making it an ethical and readily available source of stem cells.
+Umbilical cord-derived MSCs are abundant and accessible.
+Unlike sources such as bone marrow, collection is non-invasive and painless for both mother and newborn.
+Since the umbilical cord is usually discarded after birth, it is also an ethical and readily available source.

 Immunomodulatory Properties

-Umbilical cord MSCs exhibit strong immunomodulatory properties, which make them ideal candidates for treating autoimmune and inflammatory diseases.
-These cells can suppress the activation and proliferation of immune cells, promoting tissue repair and reducing inflammation.
+Umbilical cord MSCs have strong immunomodulatory effects and are considered promising for autoimmune and inflammatory diseases.
+These cells can suppress activation and proliferation of immune cells, promote tissue repair, and reduce inflammation.

 Low Risk of Contamination and Disease Transmission